sourcecred/docs/docs/intro/our-calls.md

 Audience: Anyone who finds that particular topic interesting or relevant to their work in SourceCred.

-Why: Creates a low-barrier way to gather minds who want to think about a specific topic and how it can be applied to our SourceCred goals near or long term.
-It's fun.
-To produce interesting thoughts and perspectives on the given topic.
+Why: We come together to explore a specific topic, and how we can apply it to SourceCred.
+They are a fun and low-barrier way to get involved in the project.

-Where: Discord Main voice channel
+Where: Discord Main voice channel.

 When: No set time or reoccurrence.
 Jams are scheduled as one-off events, timing is usually based off the availability of key participants.
+Check out the [SourceCred Calendar](https://sourcecred.io/calendar).

 # Weekly Contributor Call